cloudfoundry/cf-mysql-release/docs/cluster-behavior.md

 ### Re-bootstrapping the cluster after quorum is lost
   - The start script will currently bootstrap node 0 only on initial deploy.
 Re-bootstrapping requires a manual bootstrap.
 For more information on manually bootstrapping a cluster, see [Bootstrapping Galera](bootstrapping.md).
   - The node with the most up-to-date information should be bootstrapped.
-  - Currently, only node 0 receives connections, so it should always have the most up-to-date information.
-Therefore, until the service supports writes to other nodes, a user can re-bootstrap from this node.

 ### One node partitioned from the other two
   - This can be simulated by adding iptables rules (see below) to the VM of node 0 preventing it from communicating with the other two VMs.